Reading with Rachael

 - I am not just a reading tutor, I am a specialist.

-- I use a unique approach that combines the Barton Reading & Spelling System with other best practices in literacy to encourage interest, confidence, and motivation.
+- I use a unique approach that combines the Barton Reading & Spelling System, Foundations in Sounds program, and other best practices in literacy to encourage interest, confidence, and motivation.

 Barton is explicit, direct, and multi-sensory.
 It is Orton-Gillingham influenced and strongly based in research and evidence.
 It is proven to be the best program to teach students with Dyslexia.